 - Whenever possible, work with nanoparticles in solution or attached to substrates.

 - Work with nanoparticles in the form of a dry powder should be carried out in a fume hood, ducted BSC, or glove box.
 Recirculating hoods equipped with HEPA filtration (e.g., un-ducted BSC) may provide adequate ventilation, but ducted hoods are preferred.

 - Reaction vessels or furnaces containing nanoparticles should not be vented into the building.
 A dedicated local exhaust is preferred.

 - Dispose of nanoparticles and nanoparticle containing mixtures as a separate waste stream.
 Do not combine nanoparticles with other types of waste that do not contain nanoparticles.
-Fill out a Hazardous Waste Pick-Up Form for disposal of nanoparticle containing waste streams.
+Fill out a Waste Pick-Up Request for disposal of nanoparticle containing waste streams.